deepraining/orchids/README.md

  *         animateDirection: 'horizontal',
  *         // sub fragments
  *         // note that, current page element should have a child node
- *         // which has 'data-orchids-fragments-container' attribute,
+ *         // which has 'data-orchids-fragments' attribute,
  *         // and it must has position-relative or position-absolute width specified width and height
  *         // or fragments will not be rendered correctly
  *         fragments: [